The Hitch

 I'm Alan Pentz—an operator and investor.
 I built a $35M government contracting business.
 I invest across multiple sectors.
 I spend my days at the intersection of geopolitics, technology, and capital.

 Hitchens said: “The essence of the independent mind lies not in what it thinks, but in how it thinks.”
 That's the aspiration.
 Have a position.
 Defend it.
 Track it.
 Correct it when wrong.
+And if a machine helps you think more clearly before you open your mouth, Hitch might have grudgingly approved.
+Might.

 Stay Informed